uber-research/metropolis-hastings-gans/README.md

 ### Prerequisites

 This code has been tested on `Python 2.7.9` and the exact version of the dependencies are pinned in `requirements.pip`.
-It has not been tested on Mac and Ubuntu.
+It has been tested on Mac and Ubuntu.

 ### Installing